thezeroalpha/dotfiles/README.md

 Scripts:
 * `AMSTracker`: Retrieves x, y, and z values from AMS (Apple Motion Sensor) hardware.
 * `anythingtogif`: converts (almost) anything to a gif.
 Usage: `anythingtogif clip.mov clip.gif`.
 Backed by ffmpeg.
+* `bfg.jar`: the big gun.
+A repo cleaner to remove sensitive data.
 * `class-dump`: dumps classes from binary file
 * `clonedisk`: clones one disk to another
 * `Desktop Changer.app`: an Automator application that changes the desktop background to a random image on login